fhill2/nvim.xplr/README.md

 nvim-xplr.xplr provides these features:
-1 a simple API that wraps nvim-client API customized for xplr.
-This makes it possible to send data to nvim API functions or your own lua functions in nvim.
+1 preview hovered file in preview window (using Telescope previewer)

-2 preview hovered file in preview window (using Telescope previewer)
+2 open selection in nvim

-3 open selection in nvim
+3 a simple API that wraps nvim lua msgpack client customized for xplr.
+This is so you can call nvim API functions or your own lua functions from xplr.

 Installation
 1 Install xplr.nvim